centreon/centreon-collect/tests/README.md

 This sub-project contains functional tests for Centreon Broker, Engine and Connectors.
 It is based on the [Robot Framework](https://robotframework.org/) with Python functions we can find in the resources directory.
-The Python code is formatted using autopep8.
+The Python code is formatted using autopep8 and robot files are formatted using `robottidy --overwrite tests`.

 ## Getting Started